alphagov/monitoring-doc/exporters/blackbox-cert-check.md

 For the interactive testing I've been using [BadSSL](https://badssl.com/) to test each of the failure cases.

+## Example alert configurion

+You can be notified by prometheus of an expiring certificate based on a expression that uses the metric `probe_ssl_earliest_cert_expiry`.
+This metric gives you the expiry time for a certificate in epoch format.
+You can then

+        - alert: SSLCertificatesExpiringIn7Days
+          expr: timestamp(probe_ssl_earliest_cert_expiry) < 604800
+          for: 1h
+          labels:
+            severity: "P3"
+            risk: "Disruption"
+          annotations:
+            summary: "SSL certificate expriring in 7 Days"
+            description: "The service {{ $labels.job }} has got SSL certificates expriring in 7 days.
+The URL that the certificate belongs is {{ $labels.instance }}"

 ## TODO

  * Add example dashboard